 - Evidence on take-up to the Social Security Committee of the Scottish Parliament, and Official Report of proceedings

-- Social exclusion and the relational elements of poverty, in G Koelhler, A Cimadamore, F Kiwan, P Gonzalez (eds), The politics of social inclusion, Stuttgart: Ibidem Press.
+- Social exclusion and the relational elements of poverty, in G Koelhler, A Cimadamore, F Kiwan, P Gonzalez (eds), The politics of social inclusion, Stuttgart: Ibidem Press, pp 81-98.

-The page of Open Access materials in this blog includes previously published books, papers and reports.
-Six of the books listed above are now available free of charge on open access:
+The page of Open Access materials in this blog includes previously published books, sample chapters held at the Robert Gordon University‘s repository, and more than a hundred papers and reports.
+Seven of the books listed above are now available free of charge on open access: one more (Social Policy in a changing society, 1988) can be consulted without charge.

 - Stigma and social welfare (1984)